marji/ansible-playbook-linode/README.md

 Change variables in `vars/config.yml` to suit your needs.

-Then,finally deploy instance by running playbook `provision.yml`
+Then, deploy instance by running playbook `provision.yml`

 ```
 $ export LINODE_API_KEY="Enter Your API KEY"